tleguern/kbf/regress/README.md

-There is two kinds of regress tests here, the “internals” tests the functions exposed by kbf and “externals” tests the command line interface with various brainfuck programms.
+There is two kinds of regress tests here, the “internals” tests the functions exposed by kbf and “externals” tests the command line interface with various brainfuck programmes.

 All the tests emit [TAP](https://testanything.org/) compatible output.